GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 - You've got `localhost:8080` open in Google Chrome, and you're using DevTools to change the site's CSS.

-With Workspaces enabled, the CSS changes that you make within DevTools are saved to the source code on your desktop.
+With Workspace enabled, the CSS changes that you make within DevTools are saved to the source code on your desktop.

 ## Limitations {: #limitations }

 If you're using a modern framework, it probably transforms your source code from a format that's easy for you to maintain into a format that's optimized to run as quickly as possible.
-Workspaces is usually able to map the optimized code back to your original source code with the help of [source maps][4].
+Workspace is usually able to map the optimized code back to your original source code with the help of [source maps][4].

 The DevTools community works to support the capabilities provided by source maps across a [variety of frameworks and tools](/docs/devtools/javascript/source-maps/#use_a_supported_preprocessor).
-If you run into issues while using Workspaces with your framework of choice, or you get it working after some custom configuration, please [start a thread in the mailing list][5] or [ask a question on Stack Overflow][6] to share your knowledge with the rest of the DevTools community.
+If you run into issues while using Workspace with your framework of choice, or you get it working after some custom configuration, please [start a thread in the mailing list][5] or [ask a question on Stack Overflow][6] to share your knowledge with the rest of the DevTools community.

 ## Related feature: Local Overrides {: #overrides }

-[Local overrides][7] is another DevTools feature that is similar to Workspaces.
+[Local overrides][7] is another DevTools feature that is similar to Workspace.
 Use local overrides when you want to experiment with changes to a page, and you need to see those changes across page loads, but you don't care about mapping your changes to the page's source code.

 ## Step 1: Setup {: #setup }

-Complete this tutorial to get hands-on experience with Workspaces.
+Complete this tutorial to get hands-on experience with Workspace.

 ### Set up the demo {: #demo }